 Retelling or summarizing is an important check on comprehension—can the student identify the main events and characters of the story?
-This anchor chart nails the concept.
+Reading anchor charts like this one lend a hand in explaining the concept.

-Understanding the main idea is one of the first higher-level tasks of comprehension: identifying what the text is mostly about, even if it’s not explicitly stated.
+Understanding the main idea, or identifying what the text is mostly about, even if it’s not explicitly stated, is one of the first higher-level tasks of reading comprehension.

-Ask students to distinguish between what’s on a character’s outside versus their inside to help garner their understanding of the text.
+Ask students to distinguish between what’s on a character’s outside versus a character’s inside to help them understand the text.

-Understanding a story’s point of view can be challenging for beginning readers.
-This chart will help them pick it up and then implement it in their own writing, too.
+Understanding point of view in a story can be challenging for beginning readers.
+This chart will help them pick it up and then implement it in their own writing too.

 Teach your students the difference between basic yes-or-no (thin) questions and more involved (thick) questions.
 When students can answer harder questions about the story, their level of understanding will go through the roof.